gofr-dev/gofr/docs/quick-start/observability/page.md

   When we run our server we see the following - logs for reading configs, database connection, requests, database queries, logs for missing configs etc.
   They contain information such as request's correlation ID, status codes, request time etc.

-  Logs are generated only for events equal to or above the specified log level, by default GoFr logs at INFO level.
+  Logs are generated only for events equal to or above the specified log level, by default GoFr logs at _INFO_ level.

-  Log Level can be changed by setting the environment variable `LOG_LEVEL` value to _WARN,DEBUG,ERROR or FATAL_.
+  Log Level can be changed by setting the environment variable `LOG_LEVEL` value to _WARN,DEBUG,ERROR,NOTICE or FATAL_.

   ```bash
     DEBU [16:32:47] Container is being created